LowellInstruments/ddt/CLONE.md

 Press "clone".
 It will take about 10 minutes.

-## Booting the newly cloned disk on a DDH
+## Boot the new cloned disk on a DDH

 Put the newly cloned destination SSD disk on a DDH.
 Power on the DDH.
 Wait a couple of minutes for it to boot.